wp-graphql/wp-graphql-acf/README.md

 ## Licensing

-This plugin is a licensed plugin.
-To purchase the plugin, visit: https://wpgraphql.com/acf
+This is a licensed plugin.
+To purchase a license for the plugin and receive a copy of the plugin, visit: https://wpgraphql.com/acf

 ## Support